Miners, oil majors boost FTSE 100 higher ahead of factory activity data

 The FTSE 100 index has traded in a tight range since April as concerns grew that central banks might pare their support early as economies reopen and inflation climbs.

-M&C Saatchi jumped 9.4% after the advertising agency forecast upbeat annual results on new robust campaigns.
+M&C Saatchi (SAA.L) jumped 9.4% after the advertising agency forecast upbeat annual results on new robust campaigns.

 Our Standards: The Thomson Reuters Trust Principles.